infor-design/enterprise/docs/TESTING.md

     ```

 1. Checkout the branch you pushed to Github earlier.
-1. Run the install commands: `npm install -g grunt-cli && npm install`
+1. Run the install commands: `npm install`
 1. Set these [environment variables](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables).
 1. You may need to update the version of Chrome on the container: